gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 #### 1. Node-RED Application & Token

-Now that we have our route/sub-domain of `node-red.gristleking.dev` set up, we'll need to create three things specific for our LDDS75 MetSci LNS Application:
+Now that we have our sub-domain of `node-red.gristleking.dev` set up, we'll need to create three things specific for our LDDS75 MetSci LNS Application:

 ```
 1. A Service Token